rajgoel/course-scientific-programming/01-lab/slides.md

 ### Julia

 Julia is the main programming language used in this course.
-Install it following the instructions at:: https://julialang.org/install/
+Install it following the instructions at: https://julialang.org/install/

 ---

 ### Python

-To experiment with Python you can use the online interpreter available at: https://www.online-python.com/
+To experiment with Python, you can use the online interpreter available at: https://www.online-python.com/

 ---

 ### C++

-To experiment with C++ you can use the online compiler available at: https://www.onlinegdb.com/
+To experiment with C++, you can use the online compiler available at: https://www.onlinegdb.com/

 > [!NOTE]
 > Make sure to select *Language: C++23*